 Ragnar Þór Ingólfsson Takes the Helm as Minister of Social Affairs and Housing

-Reflecting on his journey, Ragnar candidly shared, “When I decided to run for office, I certainly didn’t anticipate that we wouldn’t secure a majority, let alone form a government.”
-Despite these initial challenges, he views this as a fresh opportunity to reignite the initiatives he has championed for years.
+He was candid about his path to get here.
+“When I decided to run for office, I certainly didn’t anticipate that we wouldn’t secure a majority, let alone form a government.”
+Still, he’s not dwelling on that.
+He sees this moment as a chance to push forward on issues he’s been working on for years.

 Addressing the Key Challenges Ahead